Skilled Trades18 min read

 Pipeline Welding

 The highest-paying welding specialization.
 Pipeline welders travel to remote locations and weld large-diameter pipe for oil, gas, and water transmission.
-Requires SMAW and GTAW skills, with X-ray quality welds.
+Requires SMAW and GTAW skills, with X-ray quality welds qualified to API 1104.
 Per diem and overtime can push earnings above $150,000.

 Underwater Welding

 Combines welding skills with commercial diving certification.
-Requires attending a commercial diving school (additional 6–12 months).
+Requires attending a commercial diving school accredited by the Association of Diving Contractors International (ADCI) — typically 7-12 additional months — followed by underwater welding training.
+Divers start as dive tenders.
 Extremely hazardous work with correspondingly high pay.
 Used for ship repair, offshore platforms, and underwater structures.

 Aerospace Welding

 Precision TIG welding on aircraft, spacecraft, and defense components.
-Requires certification to aerospace codes (AWS D17.1).
+Requires certification to AWS D17.1 aerospace code.
 Clean room environments, exotic metals (titanium, Inconel).
 High pay, stable work.

 Nuclear Welding

 Welding on nuclear power plant components.
-Requires security clearance, qualification to ASME Section IX, and strict quality standards.
+Requires security clearance, qualification to ASME Boiler and Pressure Vessel Code Section IX, and strict quality standards.
 Very high pay due to the specialized requirements.

 Shipbuilding & Marine